glfw/glfw/README.md

  - Added `glfwSetWindowSizeLimits` and `glfwSetWindowAspectRatio` for setting absolute and relative window size limits
+ - Added `glfwGetKeyName` for querying the layout-specific name of printable keys
  - Added `GLFW_NO_API` for creating window without contexts
  - Added `GLFW_CONTEXT_NO_ERROR` context hint for `GL_KHR_no_error` support
  - Added `GLFW_TRUE` and `GLFW_FALSE` as client API independent boolean values